If you are interested in adopting one of our pups please:

 2. Indicate which litter is of interest to you (see litter lists below).

-3. Secure your place on the wait list by placing a $250 deposit either through Paypal (see left hand margin).
-If you'd prefer to use a personal check, mail it to our business address: 140 B Street, #5-305, Davis, CA 95616.
-Please note that we only check our P.O. box once a week and that PayPal posts deposits immediately.
+3. Once a pregnancy has been confirmed by ultrasound, we will post a notice on this page of our website.
+At that point, you can secure your place on the wait list by placing a $250 deposit either through Paypal (see left hand margin).
+Please do not send a deposit before we have opened up the waitlist.
 The order in which puppies are chosen is determined by your place on the wait list.
 Deposits are non-refundable, however, they can be transferred on to future litter wait lists.

 4. Please bear in mind that some spaces on new litters have been reserved by customers who have moved on to the list after having been on previous litter waitlists.
 If we are not able to provide folks with the gender/color of pup that they want we give them the option of moving their deposit on to a future list before we open the list up to the general public.
 This is why some of our newly confirmed litters already have spaces accounted for before we even announce a confirmed pregnancy.